mmfshirokan/book-store-item/README.md

     * The class must have a constructor with `authorName`, `title`, `publisher`, `isbn`, `published`, `bookBinding`, `price`, `currency` and `amount` parameters.
     * The class must have a constructor with `authorName`, `isni`, `title`, `publisher`, `isbn`, `published`, `bookBinding`, `price`, `currency` and `amount` parameters.
     * The `authorName`, `isni`, `title`, `publisher`, `isbn`, `bookBinding` and `currency` parameters must have the `string` type.
 The `published` parameter must have the nullable `DateTime` type.
 The `price` parameter must have a `decimal` type.
 The `amount` parameter must have the `int` type.
+    * The default value for `bookBinding` constructor parameter is an empty string.
+The default value for `currency` constructor parameter is "USD".
     * Constructors must use the `ValidateIsni` method to validate an `isni` argument.
     * Constructors must use the `ValidateIsbn` and `ValidateIsbnChecksum` methods to validate an `isbn` argument and ISBN-10 checksum.
     * Constructors must throw an `ArgumentException` if a `isni` or `isbn` argument is not valid.